What is Community Psychology?

 CP Major Requirements

-There are no official prerequisites for Community Psychology beyond the requirements for admission into the School of Interdisciplinary Arts & Sciences.
-Useful preparation for this major includes coursework in psychology, sociology, anthropology, public policy, statistics and/or research methods.
+In addition to the requirements for admission into the School of Interdisciplinary Arts & Sciences, it is strongly recommended to take BIS 170 Introduction to Psychology (or equivalent) before applying to the major.
+BIS 170 Introduction to Psychology (or equivalent) will become a major prerequisite beginning Autumn quarter 2020.
+Other useful preparation for this major includes coursework in psychology, sociology, anthropology, public policy, statistics and/or research methods.
 Students will need strong skills in writing, speaking, collaboration, and community-based work.

 - BIS 300 Interdisciplinary Inquiry* (5 credits)